July 8, 2017

 Presented by Los Angeles County Supervisor Kathryn Barger, The Department of Parks and Recreation & The Los Angeles Arboretum Foundation

-The Live at the Arboretum is on Saturday, July 8, 2017 at the Los Angeles County Arboretum and Botanic Garden.
-The concert, featuring LeAnn Rimes, is presented by Los Angeles County Supervisor Kathryn Barger, the Los Angeles County Department of Parks & Recreation and the Los Angeles Arboretum Foundation.
+The inaugural Live at the Arboretum is on Saturday, July 8, 2017 at the Los Angeles County Arboretum and Botanic Garden.
+Featuring Grammy Award-winning LeAnn Rimes, the concert is presented by Los Angeles County Supervisor Kathryn Barger, the Los Angeles County Department of Parks & Recreation and the Los Angeles Arboretum Foundation.

 Parking is available on the day of the concert.
 The fee is $10 for the Arboretum lot.